nadrino/kotor-walkthrough/kotor/walkthrough/024_Taris.md

 - Go on the left first
 - First Apartment:
   - 2 guys -> kill them
-  - solo mode -> hide Zaalbar and PC in the left corner
+  - solo mode -> hide Zaalbar and PC in the right corner
-  - Mission invisible -> put two mines in the corridor
+  - Mission invisible -> put 2/3 mines in the corridor
   - Put Mission at the back of the room
   - Release camouflage
   - Wait for the 3 guys walking
-  - Kill the rest of them
+  - Kill the rest of them (if some are not dead)
   - Get the mine on the closet and loot
   - Equip combat suit on Mission